Jane Fonda: Nuclear power at Three Mile Island is no climate solution

 Nuclear power is the most expensive electricity in the world.

-That $12 billion is just the tip of the iceberg.
-The most outrageous subsidy is a law known as The Price-Anderson Act, which absolves nuclear companies from legal liability for the vast majority of the costs of a possible accident.
+But perhaps the most outrageous subsidy is a law known as the Price-Anderson Act, which absolves nuclear companies from legal liability for the vast majority of the costs of a possible accident.
 Guess who gets to pay instead?
 We do.

-The nuclear industry’s business model has long been: Privatize the profits, socialize the costs.
+The nuclear industry’s business model has long been: privatize the profits, socialize the costs.
 With the Three Mile Island accident, the people of Pennsylvania came dangerously close to having that business model literally blow up in their faces.

 Ironically enough, the main reason nuclear power is so expensive is also the main reason it isn’t much help against climate change.
 It’s simply too slow — no nuclear reactor of any kind has been built in less than 10 to 20 years.
 What’s more, that extra-long construction time translates into massive borrowing costs for the capital needed to finance the plants, boosting their eventual cost.

-And yes, that’s true even of the new generation of smaller, modular reactors that Bill Gates, Microsoft’s founder, is so fond of.
+And yes, that’s true even of the new generation of smaller, modular reactors Bill Gates, Microsoft’s founder, is so fond of.
 Every time I speak in public about the climate crisis, someone asks if the modular reactors can’t be a solution.
-So I’ve spent time researching the issue, because I think when celebrities presume to speak about public issues, we have an obligation to know the facts.
+So I’ve spent time researching the issue because I think when celebrities presume to speak about public issues, we have an obligation to know the facts.

 With climate change, we don’t have the kind of time needed to get a nuclear plant licensed, built, and supplying power to the grid.
-Scientists are clear: humanity has to limit global warming to 1.5 degrees Celsius (about 2 degrees Fahrenheit) above the pre-industrial level if we’re to avoid catastrophic destruction and human suffering.
+Scientists are clear: Humanity has to limit global warming to 1.5 degrees Celsius (about 2 degrees Fahrenheit) above the preindustrial level if we’re to avoid catastrophic destruction and human suffering.

-That means, scientists say, that emissions of heat-trapping pollution must fall by half over the next five years.
+That means, scientists say, emissions of heat-trapping pollution must fall by half over the next five years.
 So simply as a matter of timing, nuclear is not a good climate solution.

 By contrast, solar plants take about four years to get up and running.
-Wind turbines, about the same.
-And boosting energy efficiency — designing our buildings and vehicles so they use much less energy but deliver the same comfort and performance— is the fastest, most powerful tool of all for displacing fossil fuels.
+Wind turbines about the same.
+And boosting energy efficiency — designing our buildings and vehicles so they use much less energy but deliver the same comfort and performance — is the fastest, most powerful tool of all for displacing fossil fuels.

-The nuclear industry’s business model has long been: Privatize the profits, socialize the costs.
+The nuclear industry’s business model has long been: privatize the profits, socialize the costs.

 None of these renewable energy sources risk a nuclear meltdown.
 None guzzle billions of gallons of fresh water like nuclear plants do — water whose supply will become ever more uncertain as climate change unleashes deeper droughts in the years ahead.
 None burden our descendants with vast amounts of waste that remains dangerously radioactive for hundreds of thousands of years, with a $400 million annual bill for disposal that the public must pay.